eclipse-archived/codewind-docs/docs/_documentations/codewind-openapi-vscode.md

 2. Select your OpenAPI document file.
 The file must be a valid OpenAPI 3.0 `.yaml` or `.json` file that is in the project.
 3. Select the client or server generator type.
 4. When you're prompted to select the output folder, keep the default selection.
 The project root, which is the parent of the source folder, is selected by default.
-5. Click **Select As Output Folder** to merge the generated `.pom` file with the existing `.pom` file.
+5. Click **Select As Output Folder**.
+6. When prompted with the warning message, click **Yes** to merge the generated `.pom` file with the existing `.pom` file.
 The existing `pom.xml` file is backed up as `pom-backup.xml` or as a variation of this name.
 The new `pom.xml` file is a merged version of the original `.pom` file and the `.pom` file that is generated.
 The merge attempts to include all necessary dependencies for the project to build properly.
 Because of limitations in the merge process, XML comments, such as `<!-- example comment -->`, from the original `.pom` file are removed.
-6. When prompted with the warning message, click **Yes** to proceed with code generation.
 For any Codewind project, if autobuild is turned on, the project builds automatically.
 7. See that your `src` folder shows the newly generated code.
 Depending on the generator type that you chose, a `gen` package is created.
 Your Codewind project state returns to the `[Running]` state.
 The target source folders, `src/main/java` and `src/test/java`, are not customizable.
 8. Now, you can customize the application logic.